skylimm/SC3020_Group13/Project 1/README.md

 how to run for task 1
 i ran my codes in vscode <br />
-not sure if you guys have the compliers in vscode but i originally have gcc installed in my computer. yall can try to run below command lines in the gitbash terminal and works for me
+not sure if you guys have the compliers in vscode but i originally have gcc installed in my computer and works for me. yall can try to run below command lines in the gitbash terminal

 1. cd to the folder